R2Northstar/NorthstarWiki/docs/advanced.md

 # Advanced Options

+{% hint style="warning" %}
+This is a section detailing the more advanced parts of using Northstar, with some of them having a chance to potentially break your install if done improperly.
+% endhint %}

 ## Setting up Mod profiles <a href="#profiles" id="profiles"></a>

 Profiles are a way to launch a version of Northstar with specific mods enabled, differing per profile.
 This is especially useful if you want to [play vanilla using Northstar](advanced.md#vanilla-on-northstar).